neelstrongarm/voiceControlledcalculator/README.md

 # Voice Controlled Calculator

 A Web based Voice Controlled Calculator using Google text-to-speech API.
-Beside basic arithmetic operations, it can also perform operations like percentage and remainder calculation.
+Apart from basic arithmetic operations, it can perform operations like percentage and remainder calculations.
+Beside a voice calculator that speaks out the answer for the problem inputted, there's a normal calculator with the same operations.

 ## Getting Started